VM11-hash/On-Track/README.md

-  # OnTrack AI Traffic Control Prototype
+  # OnTrack AI Traffic Control

-  This is a code bundle for OnTrack AI Traffic Control Prototype.
-The original project is available at https://www.figma.com/design/7NaGBD26tO2gbjJiepNV9Q/OnTrack-AI-Traffic-Control-Prototype.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+  On Track is a simple and intuitive productivity app designed to help users manage tasks, set goals, and track their progress efficiently.
+It provides an organized workspace where users can create to-do lists, set deadlines, monitor completion status, and stay focused on achieving their objectives.